-(i) In-kind Donations
+(j) In-kind Donations

 Donated services and materials are recorded as contributions and corresponding expenses at their estimated fair values at the date of donation.
-Many individuals volunteer their time and perform a variety of tasks that assist the Organization with specific program tasks and with fund raising events, but these were not recognized in the consolidated financial statements because they did not meet the criteria for recognition under generally accepted accounting principles.
+No in-kind donations were received during 2022 or 2021.
+In addition, many individuals volunteer their time and perform a variety of tasks that assist the Organization with specific program tasks and with fund raising events, but these were not recognized in the consolidated financial statements because they did not meet the criteria for recognition under generally accepted accounting principles.
+Contributed auction items are valued at gross selling price received, and the proceeds are included in special events revenue.